Configuration

 To get more in depth information about the site handling please refer to the Site handling docs.

 Please ensure, that you have configured your sites so that they all have an entry point.
-This is used for generating the canonical tags, for example.
+This is used for properly generating the canonical tags, for example.

 See Adding Languages for more details.

-Error pages
+Error Handling

 See Error handling for more details.